Project Failure: Are the reports exaggerated?

-‘Oh, we don’t talk about that!’ said the senior executive half serious and half in jest.
+‘Oh, we don’t talk about that!’ said the senior leader half serious and half in jest.
 That was in response to the consultant’s unusual request: ‘Can you tell me about your organization’s project failures’.

 To dwell on an organization’s failed or floundering projects may seem strange, but the consultant firmly believed: “You can learn more from how an organization handles its failed or struggling Initiatives, than you can from its successful ones”.
 There were three key areas of interest to the consultant.